pkiraly/pkiraly.github.io/about.md

 ---

 ## The project
-The Metadata Quality Assurance Framework is a research project on figuring out how can we decide in an algorithmical way whether a metadata racord in a cultural heritage database is "good" or "bad".
+The Metadata Quality Assurance Framework is a research project on figuring out how can we decide in an algorithmical way whether a metadata record in a cultural heritage database is "good" or "bad".
 During the project I will create a general framework, which lets metadata repositories and digital libraries (such as [Europeana](http://europeana.eu), [TextGrid](http://textgrid.de) or [Digital Public Library of America](http://dp.la)) to run a range of measurements on the collection, and get suggestion where they should improve the quality of their metadata.

 These pages are about the process of the research -- my early findings, results, codes, talks.